stanford-crfm/levanter/docs/haliax/indexing.md

 NumPy's [Advanced Indexing](https://numpy.org/doc/stable/user/basics.indexing.html#advanced-indexing) is supported, though we use named arrays for the indices instead of normal arrays.
 In NumPy, the indexed arrays much be broadcastable to the same shape.
-Haliax is similar, except that they follow Halide's broadcasting rules instead of NumPy's.
+Advanced indexing in Haliax is similar, except that they follow Haliax's broadcasting rules, meaning that the axis names determine broadcasting.
+Axes with the same name must have the same size.

 ```python
 import haliax as hax